danielharrell/LectFall2015/Question.md

 that the word "today" takes the place of; and this allows it to refer to any day, in referring to just one.

-Why is this essential to questions more generally?
+Now, at this point, I can see at least two issues with what I have so far said about the question, "what did you have for lunch today".
+One is simply that my account of what is puzzling about it might be wrong, in part or whole.
+Another is that my account focuses on what is puzzling in this question, but not in questions more generally.
+So before I turn to the second part of my lecture, I want give a brief but broader account of what puzzles me about this question.
+For I take it to be emblematic of something puzzling about questions more generally, and especially those questions so important to our college.
+When I began my account of what puzzled me about the question "what did you have for lunch today", I said that the question had to make sense in two ways at once: it had to make sense, first, *in advance of* any answer; but it *also* had to make sense *as asking for* an answer.

+But I think I could have said this of any question; and in particular, of the kind of question that can become a question for all of us, as it then asks for an answer possessed by none of us.
+And the puzzle, then, is how a question can make sense in both ways at once.
+Or more briefly put, the puzzle is how questions are possible.
+Consider a really good opening question for seminar, that starts a really good conversation.
+On the one hand the question makes the kind of sense that allows it to become a question for everyone in the room, tutors included, before the conversation begins.
+But in that sense, then, the
+question will somehow stand on its own, somehow be complete.
+But the question will *also* make sense as asking for an answer, Yet if the question also makes sense as asking for an answer, and especially the kind of sense where it can ask for an answer possessed by none of us, then the question must somehow be incomplete.
+But how can a question be both complete and incomplete at once?
+And this puts the puzzle in questions abstractly; concretely, we might think of the puzzle as a predicament.
+For what can pose a threat to a question's becoming a question for all us, is precisely when it then asks for an answer possessed by none of us, and it is tempting ,then, to dismiss the question as hopeless, or pointless.

+this can pose
+a threat to its remaining a question for all of us, it can be tempting to dismiss the question as hopeless, or pointless, as if the sense in which the question is asking for an answer posed a challenge to the sense in which
+Or I can put the puzzle in more concrete terms, and in light of the central place that questions have at the college.
+In that context, we might say that there are certain questions---the opening question of a seminar, for example---that make the kind of sense that allows them to become questions for all of us. or have to make the kind of sense that allows them to become questions for all of usn the one hand, we consider

+making
+sense in advance of any answer suggests a completeness in the question, to make sense in advance of any answer suggests that the question is complete, seems to mean that the question must

+When I (say that questions have to make sense in two ways at once: they have to make sense in advance of any answer, but also as asking for an answer)

+what puzzles me about questions, and that I take what puzzles me in this question to be that depends on nothing I have said about thevery question, or at least in questions more generally. , In the first part, I will use my example of a clearly prosaic question---what did you have for lunch today?---to reflect on a feature of questions I find essential, yet puzzling, even paradoxical.Why is this essential to questions more generally?
 The pronoun problem is an emblem of something essential, and puzzling, in questions more generally.
 In some sense, they provide beginnings.
 Which means they have to stand apart but still call forth.
 The reference being general connects to standing apart, to not having to be elaborated.
 Yet they must ask to be elaborated, which indicates being specific, of pointing.
 Use confessions of ignorance, but directions for inquiry.

+Note that at St. John's, we expect questions to be repeatable, but also as if we can take them up.

 One might think of this pronoun and today as peculiar to my question.
 But , , which uses another pronoun "I" in place of "you".